 For me, seeing Ontiveros on screen was meaningful because it was a sign that our parents’ work was recognized by Hollywood.
 Even when Ontiveros played roles in which her character was talked down to or humiliated it was still meaningful because she played the human part–those were real stories many of us had heard before from our moms, aunts and neighbors.

 “At first my only lines were ‘Si, señor, no, señor,’ you know, that kind of shit,” Ontiveros told the LA Weekly.

-“You’ve got maids and you’ve got maids,” she says.
+In 2009, Ontiveros talked to NPR about her mixed feelings playing a maid on screen: > “You’ve got maids and you’ve got maids,” she says.
 “You got maids that have longevity beyond what you ever conceived of in your wildest dreams.
-I’ll give you an example — The Goonies.
-Those that got hooked — I have a whole following of 30-year-olds who got hooked.
-Oh my gosh, I’m a heroine to them.”
+I’ll give you an example – The Goonies.
+Those that got hooked – I have a whole following of 30-year-olds who got hooked.
+Oh my gosh, I’m a heroine to them.” >

 “I long to play a judge.
 I long to play a lesbian woman.
 I long to play a councilman, someone with some chutzpah,” Ontiveros went on to tell NPR.

 “There is so much to fight for, you know, just to stay alive in these times that we’re living in. i think it’s exciting,” Ontiveros said in an interview with Maria Hinojosa on “One-on-One.”

 “I think I would have died sooner if I was very calm.”

 Ontiveros is survived by her husband and three adult children.